 This is a guest blog post from David Zinger, employee engagement expert.

-Strength application at work benefits both the organisation and the individual.
+Strengths application at work benefits both the organisation and the individual.

 Strengths and performance